sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 It is unclear what it would mean for them to be accomplished.
 In fact, for these milestones, it is not hard to argue that existing reports reasonably meet them.
 For example, the AI Risk Repository <d-cite key="slattery2024ai"></d-cite> predates Bommasani et al. <d-cite key="path_for_ai_policy"></d-cite> and offers a meta-review, taxonomy, and living database of AI risks discussed in the literature.
-If this does not offer a workable taxonomy of risks, it is frustratingly unclear what would.<d-footnote>For milestone 2, most relevant research is domain-specific, but consider Metta et al. (2024) <d-cite key="metta2024generativeaicybersecurity"></d-cite>, Sandbrink (2023) <d-cite key="sandbrink2023artificial"></d-cite>, Musser (2023) <d-cite key="musser2023cost"></d-cite>, and Cazzaniga et al. (2024) <d-cite key="cazzaniga2024gen"></d-cite> as examples.
+If this does not offer a workable taxonomy of risks (Milestone 1), it is unclear what would.<d-footnote>For milestone 2, most relevant research is domain-specific, but consider Metta et al. (2024) <d-cite key="metta2024generativeaicybersecurity"></d-cite>, Sandbrink (2023) <d-cite key="sandbrink2023artificial"></d-cite>, Musser (2023) <d-cite key="musser2023cost"></d-cite>, and Cazzaniga et al. (2024) <d-cite key="cazzaniga2024gen"></d-cite> as examples.
 Note, however, that forecasting future marginal risks will always be speculative to some degree.
-See also Bengio et al (2024) <d-cite key="yohsua2024international"></d-cite>.
+See also Bengio et al. (2024) <d-cite key="bengio2025international"></d-cite>.
-Meanwhile, milestones 3 and 4 essentially describe the first and second stages of the AI regulation process, so existing regulatory efforts already seem to be accomplishing these (e.g., Arda, 2024) <d-cite key="arda2024taxonomy"></d-cite>.</d-footnote>
+Meanwhile, milestones 3 and 4 essentially describe the first and second stages of the AI regulation process, so existing regulatory efforts already seem to be working on these (e.g., Arda, 2024) <d-cite key="arda2024taxonomy"></d-cite>.</d-footnote>

 These milestones are an encouraging call to actively improve our understanding.
 However, absent more precision, we worry that similar arguments could be misused as a form of tokenism to muddy the waters and stymie policy action.

-In the rest of this post we will argue that holding regulatory action to too high an evidentiary standard can paradoxically make it harder to gather the information that we need for good AI governance.
+In the rest of this post, we will argue that holding regulatory action to too high an evidentiary standard can paradoxically make it harder to gather the information that we need for good AI governance.

 ## The Evidence is Biased

 In its pure form, science is a neutral process.
 But it is never done in a vacuum.
-Beneath the cloak of objectivity, there are subjective human beings working on problems that were not randomly selected.
+Beneath the cloak of objectivity, there are subjective human beings working on problems that were not randomly selected <d-cite key="kuhn1962structure"></d-cite>.
 There is a laundry list of biases subtly shaping the evidence produced by AI researchers.
 A policymaking approach that fixates on existing evidence to guide decision-making will systematically neglect certain problems.